 - Multiple bottles/cans of same entrant may be provided.
 If the entrant is a 12oz bottle or 16oz can, at least 2 of the selection must be entered.

-- If you’re submitting two bottles/cans of the same smaller format beer, please come prepared to share both, even if your selection is eliminated early in the event.
+- If you’re submitting two bottles/cans of the same smaller format beer, please come prepared to share and open both, even if your selection is eliminated early in the event.

 - If an entrant would like to open a fresh bottle/can/growler of the same beer entered, in each round, they are permitted to do so if they would like, but it is not common or expected.